NorfairKing/smos/smos-docs-site/pages/features.markdown

     - work
 ```

+This means that if you ever stop using smos, or it becomes unavaible,
+your data is still available and easy to read.

+## Machine-readible file format

-This format is very easy to work with programmatically, and convenience
+The file format is very easy to work with programmatically, and convenience
 functions in the `smos-data` library are provided to operate on Smos data.
+You can write your own tools to operate on these files.

-### Great for version control
+## Great for synchronise

-Files are made to make git diffs easy and disjoint.
+Files are made to make diffs easy and disjoint.
 Derived data is never stored, but instead computed or rendered with `smos-report`.

+## A replacement for emacs org mode

+Smos intends to deprecate Emacs org mode by being more robust, more
+customisable, by providing a better and more tool-friendly file
+format and by using a more sane configuration language.